Global Development at UEA

 Find out moreKey Details

-This MSc Global Development Management course offers you a critical introduction to, and perspectives on, development interventions and projects.
+This MSc in Global Development Management course offers you a critical introduction to, and perspectives on, development interventions and projects.
 Our aim is to equip you with the essential development tools and techniques required in a professional setting.
 You'll receive a practical grounding in project design and project management tools and techniques, as well as a critical awareness of their limitations.
 This balanced approach ensures that you’re not only proficient in applying these tools but also understand the complexities and constraints involved in their use.

 You’ll explore the ways development is changing, at the cutting edge of rapidly shifting geopolitical, social and economic realities.
 New actors are entering the field and disrupting traditional approaches to aid, as the sector also confronts the challenges of decolonising attitudes and practices.
 New funding models are emerging, from the power of philanthrocapitalism, to the financialisation of aid and the presence of private sector partnerships at the forefront of the Sustainable Development Goals.